TejpreetBhatti/CIND820-Capstone/README.md

 Decision Trees – will be used for model building and prediction.
 Chosen for its visualization ability,  comprehensive predictions and works great with multiclass problems.
 KNN- will be used for model building and prediction.
 Chosen due to it can learn non-linear decision boundaries and it has a single hyperparameter the value of K.
 Naïve Bayes – will be used for model building and prediction.
 Chosen due it works continuous and discrete data, very scalable number of predictors and data points and works great with multiclass problems
+Randon Forest - will be used for model building and prediction.
+Chosen for its similarity to decision trees.
+Hence can compare the results with decision trees
+Multinomial Logistic Regression - will be used for model building and prediction.
+Chosen for its ability to perform multiclass logistic regression

 # Evaluation